urbangrowthdgxatx/undervolt/README.md

 **There are more generator permits than batteries.**
 **For every 7 solar installations, there is only 1 battery.**

-Cities are producing clean energy—but they can’t store it. **Grid trust is uneven.
+Cities are producing clean energy, but they can’t store it. **Grid trust is uneven.
 Resilience is unequal.** And these signals don’t show up in dashboards until it’s too late.

 **Undervolt** turns massive, messy permit data into **real-time Urban Growth Intelligence**, powered end-to-end on **NVIDIA DGX Spark**.

 We extract hidden infrastructure signals from unstructured permit text using **GPU-accelerated analytics** and **on-device LLMs**, then transform them into **interactive maps, trends, and natural-language insights**.

 **This isn’t about hindsight.**
-**It’s about seeing urban stress—and opportunity—as it forms.**
+**It’s about seeing urban stress and opportunity, as it forms.**

 ---